MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/commanding.md

 ## Summary

-THe Universal Windows Platform provides a robust and flexible commanding system that lets you build apps that share and manage commands across control types, devices, and input types.
+The Universal Windows Platform provides a robust and flexible commanding system that lets you build apps that share and manage commands across control types, devices, and input types.

 Use the following approaches when building commands for your UWP apps: